 Upper: Synthetic

-What we like: Checks off a lot of boxes for beginner climbers.
+What we like: Checks a lot of boxes for beginner climbers.

 What we don’t: Too narrow for some; not a high-performance shoe.

-Keep in mind, however, that you get what you pay for here: the tongue flaps on our pair of Momentums have a tendency to bunch up under the Velcro closure, and we’ve found the toe box to be quite narrow.
-Further, the knit upper does give up a lot in the way of durability and fit, which is especially important if you’re climbing outside.
+Keep in mind, however, that you get what you pay for here: The tongue flaps on our pair of Momentums have a tendency to bunch up under the Velcro closure, and we’ve found the toe box to be quite narrow.
+Further, the knit upper gives up a lot in the way of durability and fit, which is especially important if you’re climbing outside.
 If the Momentum doesn’t seem like the shoe for you, it’s worth checking out Black Diamond’s more performance-oriented offerings.
 In particular, their trad-focused Aspect and aggressive Method S have become fairly popular throughout their short lifespans.
 And it’s worth noting that all of BD’s shoes use Butora’s Neo Fuse rubber, which is impressively sticky and durable.
-But brand allegiance can be strong, and we’ve found little reason to switch over from our beloved Italian-made shoes… Read in-depth review
+But brand allegiance can be strong, and we’ve found little reason to switch over from our beloved Italian-made shoes.

 See the Men's Black Diamond Momentum See the Women's Black Diamond Momentum